NumberB/viderrfix/viderrfix-deprecated/README.md

 This script runs in the bash shell and is called on by tvheadend as a post-processor command.
 It compares the amount of data errors to a threshold you set and if met it will process the recording and then overwrite the original recording with your processed copy.
 This generally makes the file a little bigger (seems to be about 5-8% larger), but it does help troublesome files to play more reliably.

 Presently this will only work with standard recordings, which are in mpeg2 transport stream format (mpegts).
 In tvheadend this is the default recording method (aka pass-thru).

-_Update:_ This revision 2 I've had running for a few years and it changes up how the script works by placing the video recordings in a queue and then processing them on a timer.
-Only recently encountered a pretty big issue with it which I am currently in the process of updating, hence the first update here in years.

-## UPDATES (v2)
-1. added viderrfix-deprecated directory and moved old viderrfix.sh into it with the old instructions
-2. added vef.sh revision 2 (has issues and is still being updated)
-3. updated README with current VEF instructions and other minor updates

 ## How to use